 Dan Kaplan, General Manager

-Dan was born and raised in Long Island and was supposed to be a lawyer in New Yawk by now.
+Dan was raised in Long Island and was supposed to be a lawyer in New Yawk by now.
 Unfortunately for his parents, he found great joy in planting seeds in the ground.
 And now look at him......all grown up, and now he's "Farmer Dan!"
 In the early years, he and Karen used to say, they would do this until they had to get a job.
 Well, 30 years later and still no job!!
 After 7 years of training in New England, California, and Europe they moved to the Pioneer Valley in 1994 so Dan could be the assistant manager at Brookfield and Karen could become a registered nurse.
 And here they've been, happily ever after. .

 Listen to Dan talk about the history of Brookfield, shared risk and reward, and his aspiration to time travel on the Farmer to Farmer podcast.

 Karen was born and raised in Dover, Delaware.
 She is the hardest worker and nicest person anyone has ever met.
 Really.
 She also can do everything.
 She can work in the field.
 She can cook lunch for the crew (every work day from 1995 - 2016!!).
 She can put bandages on boo-boos.
 She can raise two children.
 She can fix cow fences and lead pigs home from the neighbors yard.
 She also loves poetry, is very competitive at board games, and (much to her sisters' disbelief) has a lovely singing voice.
 She usually works part-time on the farm and part-time as a nurse, but somehow the jobs always add up to more than "full."